SurenderLohia/fedi-todo/README.md

 Open up [localhost:3000](http://localhost:3000) and start clicking around.

 ## Structure

 [Sapper](https://sapper.svelte.dev/) expects to find two directories in the root of your project —  `src` and `static`.

+## To Edit Data

+All app data is under `src/data` directory.
+Feel free to if it's required.

 ## Export